-Any lab science course with a prefix of BI, CH, or PH except BI 100, CH 100 and PH 100
+- # Indicates major field courses - Any lab science course with a prefix of BI, CH, or PH except BI 100, CH 100 and PH 100

-- 1. Algebra I with a grade of "C" or better; - 2.
+- 1. Algebra I with a grade of "C" or higher or NHTI's MT 103 and MT 104 both with grades of "C" or higher; - 2.
 Strong verbal and written English language skills are major considerations for acceptance; - 3.
-Personal interview with Department Head and/or faculty member; interviews will be scheduled by the Admissions Office once applications are received; - 4.
+Personal interview with Department Head and/or faculty member may be required; - 4.
 Credit for experiential learning, workshops and/or college courses taken at other institutions is available; students interested in receiving credit must supply appropriate documentation and meet with the Director of Admissions and the Department Head; - 5.
 Students interested in matriculation in a baccalaureate teacher preparation program after completion of the Associate Degree are responsible for researching the requirements of such programs and their transfer procedures.